Note

 -

-The remaining data is only imported for newly created products if it is specified in the importer settings that existing products should be overwritten.
+The remaining data is imported only for newly created products or if the importer settings specify that existing products should be overwritten.

-The product import from Shopware 6 is to be seen as a basis for an product base only.
-Depending on your needs, you would have to enrich the product import accordingly via the import/export center.
+The product import from Shopware 6 can only be seen as a basis for an product base, so you would need to enrich the product import accordingly via the import/ export center.

-A general guide on how to import products from an online shop to Xentral can be found here.
+A general guide on how to import center from an online store to Xentral can be found here.

-The following process starter is required to import the products: Artikelimport/getarticles.
-This may still need to be activated in the process starter module.
+The following process starter is required to import the articles: Article import/getarticles.
+It may still need to be activated in the process starter module.

 Note

-Depending on the amount of products you want to import, this process might take a few hours or even days.
-You can still work in your instance as this process happens in the background.
+Depending on the amount of products you want to import, this process can take a few hours or even days, so since the process runs in the background, you can continue to work in your instance during the process.

-How to export products from Xentral to Shopware 6, you will learn here.
+Learn how to export products from Xentral to Shopware 6 here.

 Note

-In order to transfer translations into other languages to Shopware, e.g. for article names and article descriptions, you must have already created the language you want to translate to in Shopware.
-This can be done in Shopware in the menu Settings → Languages.
+In order for translations into other languages to be transferred to Shopware, e.g. for product descriptions and product descriptions, you must have already created the language into which you want to translate in Shopware.
+This can be done in Shopware in the Settings → Languages menu.

-In Shopware 6 you can divide products into different sales channels in order to channel and categorize sales.
-To transfer products from Xentral directly into a specific sales channel of Shopware 6, you can use the product properties.
+In Shopware 6, you can divide products into different sales channels to channel and categorize sales, and to transfer products from Xentral directly to a specific Shopware 6 sales channel, you can use the product properties.

-In the product under "Properties" you can create a property that must be called shopware6_sales_channel.
-In the value you have to specify the exact name of the sales channel to which the product should be added after export to Shopware.
-Please note that the name is case-sensitive.
+In the product, you can create a property under "Properties" that must be called shopware6_sales_channel.
+In the value, you must specify the exact name of the sales channel to which the article should be added after exporting to Shopware.
+Note also the case-sensitive letters.

-All products that are transferred to Shopware but are not assigned by property to a sales channel are added to the default sales channel.
+All products that are transferred to Shopware but are not assigned to a specific Sales Channel by property are added to the default Sales Channel.

-You can define this in the interface itself in the field "Default visibility".
-The name of the sales channel has to be the same as in Shopware.
-Please note that the name is case sensitive.
-With comma separated you can enter multiple sales channels here, so that products are added by default to all entered channels.
+You can define this in the interface itself in the "Standard Visibility" field – the name of the sales channel must also correspond exactly to the one in Shopware.
+Also note the case sensitivity.
+Separated by a comma, you can also enter multiple sales channels here, so that products are added to all entered channels by default.

-These links are exported with the product export to Shopware 6 so that the correct similar and accessory products are suggested to the end customer.
-In Shopware 6 you can create and name cross-selling groups for this purpose.
-During product export from Xentral to Shopware all assignments in the transferred products will always be deleted and completely reset.
-During product export the cross-selling assignment must therefore be present, because it is always refilled.
+These links are also exported to Shopware 6 when the product is exported, so that the correct similar products and accessory products are suggested to the end customer when purchasing.
+In Shopware 6, you can create and name crossselling groups, i.e. different types of crossselling, for this purpose.
+When exporting products from Xentral to Shopware, all assignments are always deleted and completely reset in the transferred items.

-You can find this assignment in Shopware in the product under "Cross Selling" (Xentral Assignment here is a placeholder for the name of the crossselling group).
+This assignment can be found in Shopware in the product under "Cross Selling" (Xentral assignment is a placeholder for the name of the crossselling group here).

 The cross-selling groups that Xentral creates in Shopware 6 are static.
-Accessories links are always called "Accessories" and similar products are always called "Similar".
-If by chance crossselling groups were already named exactly like this in Shopware, you have to rename them so that there are no conflicts during product export.
+Accessory links are always called "Accessories" and similar products are always called "Similar".
+If cross-selling groups are already randomly named exactly as such in Shopware, you must rename them so that there are no conflicts when exporting products.

 Important

-In order for the cross-selling links to be transferred correctly, the assigned products must already exist in Shopware 6 and have a valid product number.
-If you want to export completely new products, which do not yet exist in the shop, with cross-selling links to Shopware, it is recommended that you first transfer these products completely to Shopware first and then in Xentral to create the cross-selling links for the products.
-Afterwards you can perform another product export.
+In order for the cross-selling links to be transferred correctly, the associated products must already exist in Shopware 6 and have a valid product number.
+If you want to export brand new products that do not yet exist in the shop to Shopware with cross-selling links, it is recommended to transfer these products completely to Shopware and then create the cross-selling links of the products in Xentral.

 -

-Settings > Sell > Online shops/ Marketplaces and open your Shopware 6 interface.
+Settings > Sell > Shops/Markets and open your Shopware 6 interface.

 -